 All students will be expected to participate fully in class discussions and exercises.
 Students will need to ensure that they have successfully completed the pre-recorded lectures in advance of the live sessions, given that the latter will build upon issues which were covered or introduced in the pre-recorded lectures.
 In order to be able to effectively and thoughtfully engage in each lecture and session, students will be expected to complete the required readings in advance.
 While all sessions presuppose a degree of interaction and participation, those session specifically designated as 'Discussion' will involve broad exchange of views - drawing upon previous classes, the lectures and the readings.
 It is advised that the readings form part of your ongoing study and that you revisit them following classes as well to ensure that key concepts have been properly understood.

 Formal 'Summative' Assessment

 • Unit 2 will be assessed via a 3000-4000 word essay.
-Titles for this are provided below and students must choose 1 title.
+Students must choose one title from below.